Ta'Quan Roberson

-Ta'Quan Michael Roberson (born February 14, 2000) is an American college football quarterback for the Buffalo Bulls.
-He previously played for the Penn State Nittany Lions, the UConn Huskies and the Kansas State Wildcats.
+Ta'Quan Michael Roberson (born February 14, 2000) is an American football quarterback.
+He played college football for the Penn State Nittany Lions, the UConn Huskies, the Kansas State Wildcats, and the Buffalo Bulls.

 Early life

 Born in Orange, New Jersey, and raised in West Orange, New Jersey, Roberson played prep football at DePaul Catholic High School in Wayne, New Jersey, leading the team as quarterback to multiple state title games.
 Coming out of high school, he was rated as a three star recruit, where he held offers from schools such as Rutgers, UNC, Virginia Tech, Kentucky, Wake forest, Boston College, Maryland, Syracuse, and Penn State, where he ultimately committed to play college football for the Penn State Nittany Lions.

 College career

 Penn State

 During his first two seasons in 2019 and 2020, he played in just two games, throwing one incomplete pass, and rushing once for a loss of one.
 In week seven of the 2021 season, Roberson entered the game after starter Sean Clifford went down with an injury, where he struggled going seven for twenty-one on his pass attempts for 34 yards and two interceptions, as the Nittany Lions were upset by Iowa.
 He finished the 2021 season, completing 11 of his 28 passes for 85 yards and a touchdown, with two interceptions, while also rushing 12 times for 24 yards.
 After the conclusion of the season, he entered his name into the NCAA transfer portal.